nayemhasan45/work-up-job-portal-/work-up-client/README.md

 ## Features

 *   User authentication (Sign Up, Sign In, Sign Out) with Firebase.
+*   Social login with Google and GitHub.
+*   Protected routes to ensure only authenticated users can access certain pages.
 *   Browse and search for job listings.
 *   View detailed information for each job.
 *   Apply for jobs.